More

 A young girl using a phone sitting on a desk

-With so many great English learning apps for kids to choose from, it may be daunting to settle on the right one for your child.
+With so many great English learning apps for kids, deciding the right one for your child may be daunting.
 However, there are some things you should remember that can make your search easier.

 Learning Styles

-While some kids may enjoy the bright animations and sound-driven interactive games disguised as learning lessons, others may prefer more simple approaches, such as flashcards, linear curriculums, or even one-on-one tutoring.
+While some kids may enjoy the bright animations and sound-driven interactive games disguised as learning lessons, others may prefer simpler approaches, such as flashcards, linear curriculums, or one-on-one tutoring.
 Before purchasing any of the listed apps, it may help to determine your child’s learning style

 Parental Supervision

-While some apps offer a way for parents to monitor the progress of their kids, others do not.
-If being able to access information about the progress your child is making is an important determinant in deciding on an appropriate app, then you may want to consider apps that offer that feature.
+While some apps offer a way for parents to monitor their kids’ progress, others do not.
+If accessing information about the progress your child is making is an important determinant in deciding on an appropriate app, then you may want to consider apps that offer that feature.
 Lingumi, LingoDeer, and SAT Vocab by Mindsnacks are three apps that offer this feature.

 Related Reading: Effective Ways To Teach Visual Learners